 When it comes to discussing tech stuff like the best laptop for medical school, we know that less can sometimes be more.
 We decided to only provide you with the 4 best laptops for medical school in an effort to just make your decision easier.
 Purchasing your laptop is a huge investment and requires a lot of consideration when deciding to take the plunge, which is why we’ve done the majority of the legwork for you in researching and interviewing medical students to see what the best laptop for medical school is for them.

 In a hurry?
-Here are our top 3 picks:
+Here’s our top pick:

 Mac or PC for Med School?